marcuslavagnole/marcuslavagnole/README.md

 ## About me

 <div align="justify">
 I am a Postdoctoral Researcher at the School of Applied Mathematics at Fundação Getulio Vargas ([FGV EMAp](https://emap.fgv.br/)) and a Research Affiliate at the José Luiz Egydio Setúbal Foundation ([FJLES](https://fundacaojles.org.br/en/)).
 I received my DSc in Statistics from the Federal University of Rio de Janeiro (Brazil).
-My research interests include survey statistics, quantile regression, and applying statistical methods to health and social sciences.
+My research interests include survey statistics, quantile regression, and applying statistical methods to health and social sciences. <be>
 </div>

 <div align="justify">